nodejs/node/doc/api/url.md

 selective and fine grained approach to selecting encoded characters than that used by the older [`url.parse()`][] and [`url.format()`][] methods.

-The WHATWG algorithm defines three "encoding sets" that describe ranges of characters that must be percent-encoded:
+The WHATWG algorithm defines three "percent-encode sets" that describe ranges of characters that must be percent-encoded:

-* The *simple encode set* includes code points in range U+0000 to U+001F (inclusive) and all code points greater than U+007E.
+* The *C0 control percent-encode set* includes code points in range U+0000 to U+001F (inclusive) and all code points greater than U+007E.

-* The *default encode set* includes the *simple encode set* and code points U+0020, U+0022, U+0023, U+003C, U+003E, U+003F, U+0060, U+007B, and U+007D.
+* The *path percent-encode set* includes the *C0 control percent-encode set* and code points U+0020, U+0022, U+0023, U+003C, U+003E, U+003F, U+0060,
+  U+007B, and U+007D.

-* The *userinfo encode set* includes the *default encode set* and code points U+002F, U+003A, U+003B, U+003D, U+0040, U+005B, U+005C, U+005D, U+005E, and
+* The *userinfo encode set* includes the *path percent-encode set* and code points U+002F, U+003A, U+003B, U+003D, U+0040, U+005B, U+005C, U+005D,
-  U+007C.
+  U+005E, and U+007C.

-The *simple encode set* is used primary for URL fragments and certain specific conditions for the path.
-The *userinfo encode set* is used specifically for username and passwords encoded within the URL.
-The *default encode set* is used for all other cases.
+The *userinfo percent-encode set* is used exclusively for username and passwords encoded within the URL.
+The *path percent-encode set* is used for the path of most URLs.
+The *C0 control percent-encode set* is used for all other cases, including URL fragments in particular, but also host and path under certain specific conditions.

 When non-ASCII characters appear within a hostname, the hostname is encoded using the [Punycode][] algorithm.
 Note, however, that a hostname *may* contain